 - Earth: Year 2066 was not a game so much as it was an insultingly small sandbox put together with all the care of a tweaker cooking his own homebrew meth.
 Awful textures, no real missions or enemy variety, and bugs that would be laughable if the game weren't being sold on Steam for $20.
 Much like the below-mentioned Infestation: Survivor Stories, it joined the dubious club of games that were pulled from Steam (with full refunds for all who bought it) for flat-out lying in their marketing, and it became a cause celebre for those demanding that Steam put in place quality control standards for their Greenlight and Early Access programs.
 This is also without going into the rather shady practices of the developer when it comes to criticism, which Jim Sterling has discussed here.

 - Family Party: 30 Great Games: Obstacle Arcade for the Wii U is a shining example of deception in advertising.
-The graphics are bland, barely any more detailed than a Nintendo 64 game (on an HD console), and the sound is mediocre; the music at least would be tolerable if it weren't constantly drowned out by the obnoxious voice acting.
+The graphics are bland, barely any more detailed than a Nintendo 64 game (on an eighth-gen console), and the sound is mediocre; the music at least would be tolerable if it weren't constantly drowned out by the obnoxious voice acting.
 Most of all, though, various critics have noted that despite boasting 30 'great' minigames right in its title, almost all of them are poorly designed (including a target-shooting game where the players are required to aim with the Wii Remote's Nunchuk attachment instead of pointing and shooting with the remote) and nearly unplayable.
-Game Revolution gave the game zero stars out of 5, the first game to receive such a score since the website switched from a letter-grade review system.
+Game Revolution gave the game zero stars * out of 5, the first game to receive such a score since the website switched from a letter-grade review system.

 - Guise Of The Wolf makes all werewolf media feel ashamed for its existence.
 It does literally everything wrong.
-Like many awful, awful games before it, the art style disguises itself as cel-shaded to cover up its terrible textures; if the player stands in certain spots, they can see the lines misaligned with objects and people.
+Like many awful, awful games before it, the art style disguises itself as cel-shaded to cover up its terrible textures; if the player stands in certain spots, they can see the lines misaligned with objects and people, and it's often possible to just walk right through them.
 The options menu only covers music and sound volume.
 The mechanics are half-assed as the "stealth system" consists of crouching, causing nobody to see you; not that you'll know to use it at first, because there's no mention of it anywhere in the game, not even in the help menu.
 The central mechanic of turning into a werewolf is barely used for anything and doesn't have a significant impact on the gameplay.
 Moreover, the game is full of backtracking and instant death traps.
 Welcome to Corneria is present (Good evening, milord!
 Helps to have a map!) complete with a dialogue volume that isn't normalized.
 Finally, as expected of horrible games, there are loads of glitches: the enter key can crash the game, sound effects can stack and distort to near-deafening levels, and you can clip through almost everything.
 And it doesn't help that the developer has a serious case of Can't Take Criticism, as they attempted to place a copyright strike on TotalBiscuit's videos concerning the game.
 While they denied putting out the strike, there is plentiful evidence that they had something to do with it - including issuing TB a "Final Warning" to take down his channel.
 The devs rescinded their claim after an Internet Backdraft, so the videos are back up and you can watch the research stream here and the review Is here.